The Microbiome’s Influence on Animal Behavior

 The gut microbiome is critical for healthy digestion, immunomodulation, and metabolism.
-Research is ever growing in relation to the microbiome and its influence on the central nervous system.
+Research is ever-growing concerning the microbiome and its influence on the central nervous system.
 Studies have suggested that the microbiome can influence and alter certain behaviors as well as influence the onset of certain neurological diseases.
-The term “gut-brain axis” has been coined to refer to the guts communication to the central nervous system.
-The gut brain axis is defined as “inclusive of gut microbiota, gut epithelium, liver, enteric, parasympathetic and sympathetic nervous systems, brain and spinal cord, neuroendocrine connections, metabolites, cytokines, neuropeptides, and signaling molecules” (1) Research in animal models has shown that the microbiome influences cognitive behavior as well as brain biochemistry and function, however, there is still a lot to explore in this field.
+The term “gut-brain axis” has been coined to refer to the guts communication with the central nervous system.
+The gut-brain axis is defined as “inclusive of gut microbiota, gut epithelium, liver, enteric, parasympathetic and sympathetic nervous systems, brain and spinal cord, neuroendocrine connections, metabolites, cytokines, neuropeptides, and signaling molecules” (1) Research in animal models has shown that the microbiome influences cognitive behavior as well as brain biochemistry and function, however, there is still a lot to explore in this field.

 Studies on the Microbiome of Distressed Animals